opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ### Security Context for pods and containers

 You can set the security context for the Opensearch pods and the Dashboard pod.
 This is useful when you want to define privilege and access control settings for a Pod or Container.
-To specify security settings for Pods, include the `podSecurityContext` field and for Containers, include the `securityContext` field.
+To specify security settings for Pods, include the `podSecurityContext` field and for containers, include the `securityContext` field.

-The structure is the same for both Opensearch pods and the Dashboard pod:
+The structure is the same for both Opensearch pods (in `spec.general`) and the Dashboard pod (in `spec.dashboards`):

 ```yaml
 spec: